-Notify the Engineer not less than 20 days and not more than 90 days before the anticipated start of an activity that will change the vertical or horizontal clearance available to traffic, including shoulders.
+Notify the Engineer not less than 5 days before the anticipated start of an activity that will change the vertical or horizontal clearance available to traffic, including shoulders.

 Do not store vehicles, material, or equipment in a way that:

 - 1. Creates a hazard to the public - 2.
 Obstructs traffic control devices